ray-project/ray/doc/source/serve/scaling-and-resource-allocation.md

 **min_replicas[default_value=1]**: The minimum number of replicas for the deployment. ``min_replicas`` will also be the initial number of replicas when the deployment is deployed.
 :::{note}
 Ray Serve Autoscaling allows the `min_replicas` to be 0 when starting your deployment; the scale up will be started when you start sending traffic.
-There will be a cold start time as the Ray ServeHandle waits (blocks) for available replicas to assign the request.
+There will be a cold start time as the `DeploymentHandle` waits for available replicas to assign the request.
 :::
 **max_replicas[default_value=1]**: The maximum number of replicas for the deployment.
 Ray Serve Autoscaling will rely on the Ray Autoscaler to scale up more nodes when the currently available cluster resources (CPUs, GPUs, etc.) are not enough to support more replicas.